Why You Should Have Turmeric Every Day

 How Much Turmeric Should You Consume and Why You Should Consume Turmeric Every Day?

 Obtaining the benefits of turmeric is not as simple as adding a dash to your cooking.
 The real benefit of the golden-yellow spice comes from curcumin – which makes up around 5% of the spice.
 In its natural state, curcumin is poorly absorbed in humans.
-Oral supplementation of approximately 80-500 milligrams is likely required to see any benefit, with some studies showing that even higher amounts may not always produce meaningful effects.
+Oral supplementation³ of approximately 80-500 milligrams is likely required to see any benefit4, with some studies showing that even higher amounts may not always produce meaningful effects5.

 Bottom line: Use a curcumin product that contains piperine (black pepper) and phosphatidylcholine, or have turmeric with black pepper and healthy fats such as MCT, coconut oil, flax or hemp oil.